jhiemstrawisc/sco_crank/README.md

 python3 cog_pipeline.py -a ~/rmls3_keyid.txt -s ~/rmls3_accesskey.txt -e web.s3.wisc.edu --input-bucket rml-chtc-inputs --output-bucket rml-chtc-outputs -p "*raw.csv"
 ```

 The above only needs to be run once.
 The Crondor job will run indefinitely, and does not need to be re-run at next time the user logs in.
-As a best practice, it would be best to kill the Crondoor job with a `condor_rm {username}` if there will no image processing happening for a long period of time.
+As a best practice, it would be best to kill the Crondor job with a `condor_rm {username}` if there will no image processing happening for a long period of time.

 When matching files are found in the input bucket, a new directory is created wherever the script was initially run.
 This directory will be something like `workflow-run-<TIMESTAMP>`.
 All files Condor creates as a part of the DAG, as well as the CSV files of images, will be located here.